 Ultimately, it is important to note that child support payments represent the right of the child to receive the care to which they are entitled rather than a duty owed to the other parent.
 This means, for example, that even if both parents were to agree on an alternative arrangement or waive their supposed right to receive child support, this would not remove the legal requirement imposed on both parents to equally contribute financially.

 Depending on the circumstance, these payments represent a financial obligation to which a spouse is entitled and exist separately from any child support payments that may or may not be imposed.
+However, child support will typically take priority in the court’s eyes, and the amount a paying spouse must pay in child support can influence how much they could be reasonably expected to pay in spousal support.

 Child support payments represent support to which a child is entitled and exist separately from any spousal support payments that may or may not be imposed.
-Though payments are made to the custodial parent to be used at their discretion, the legal presumption is that the support provides the needs of the child.
+Though payments are made to the custodial parent to be used at their discretion, the legal presumption is that the support meets the needs of the child.

+Once a child support order is established, the parent is legally required to make on-time, full payments until the child turns 18.
+However, life circumstances can change at any point following a support order.
 California family law offers a legal process to seek changes or adjustments to the terms of an agreement through a legal process known as modification.
 If you are seeking a modification to your child support order, speak with a qualified attorney to discuss your options.

 There are many common reasons for requesting a modification to a child support order.
 A modification may be necessary if: